bieri2/ATMS597-Project2-GroupA/README.md

 ## (1) Downloading the data:

-This is done with the <b> stripes_inputs </b> functions.
+This is done with the <b> stripes_inputs </b> function.

-The <b> stripes_inputs </b> and associated helper functions are adapted from Stefanie Moline: https://github.com/stefmolin/Hands-On-Data-Analysis-with-Pandas/
+The <b> stripes_inputs </b> function and associated helper function are adapted from Stefanie Moline: https://github.com/stefmolin/Hands-On-Data-Analysis-with-Pandas/

 Example call: